juanmed/juanmed.github.io/_posts/2025-11-01-presentation.md

       <img class="education-logo" src="{{ site.baseurl }}public/img/gtmnist.png" alt="GTMNIST: Guatemalan handwritting dataset" width="350">
     </td>
     <td>
-      <strong>GTMNIST: Guatemalan handwritting dataset</strong><br> As part of the vote verification project, I realized the hand writting patterns in the widely used MNIST dataset is biased.
+      <strong>GTMNIST: Guatemalan handwritting dataset</strong><br> As part of the vote verification project, I realized the hand writting patterns in the widely used MNIST dataset is biased towards the group that generated the dataset.
+Although arabic numbers are used throughout the world, each group of people writes and understands them in different manners.
 This bias resulted in reduced inference accuracy when applied to handwritting from other countries.
-To address this bias, I created the first Guatemalan MNIST dataset, which contains more than 6000 sample crops.
+To address this bias, I created the <a href="https://github.com/juanmed/eleccionesGT2019/tree/master/datasets/gtmnist">first Guatemalan MNIST dataset</a>, which contains more than 6000 sample characters.
 To the best of my knowledge, such work was not done before.
 After finetuning OCR networks on this dataset, accuracy improved from 80% to 95%.<br><em>Personal initiative</em><br>2019 - 2020
     </td>
   </tr>
 </table>